andreasthoelke/dotvim/docs/parrot.md

 - **`15split` instead of `split`** in `open_buf` for the split target.
 - **Custom `generate_chat_filename()`**: collision-safe filename generation (later upstreamed in `064b392` but local version predates it).
 - **Cache behavior**: local diverges from upstream on `cache_expiry_hours` logic in `state.lua` and `multi_provider.lua`.
+- **Protect active queries during cleanup**: long-running reasoning requests remain registered until curl exits; only completed query records older than the cleanup age can be removed.

 ## Pulling from upstream